gfacchi-dev/surgical-training/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Feel free to open issues or pull requests to improve the project.

 ## License